 While providing a welcoming environment for all, the library recognizes that patrons have differing expectations for an acceptable level of noise in a public setting.
 Therefore, a separate Quiet Room is available at each branch to provide patrons a more tranquil alternative to the main areas.
 In Quiet Rooms, patrons are asked to refrain from all conversations and to silence all cell phones, pagers, and electronic devices.

 Payments made by check to the Forsyth County Public Library that are not honored by the bank will incur a returned check fee of $25.
 This fee will be added to the patron's library card account when the Library receives notification of non-sufficient funds (NSF) from a bank.
 The patron's borrowing privileges will be suspended until the total amount owed to the Library (including other fines and fees) is less than $10.00.
 Payments for returned check fees must be in the form of cash, credit card, cashier's check, certified check or money order.
 Personal checks will not be accepted as payment if a patron's check has been returned for insufficient funds in the past.

-In determining room use, the library does not discriminate against persons or groups on the basis of sex, color, race, religion, ancestry, national origin, age, or disability.
-The Library Board of Trustees delegates the authority to set conditions for room use to the Director.
-Individuals and groups must comply with all library policies and procedures.
+In granting room access to the public, the library does not discriminate against persons or groups based on sex, color, race, religion, ancestry, national origin, age, or disability.
+Subject to that overriding policy requirement, the Library Board of Trustees delegates the authority to set conditions for room use to the Director.

 Meeting Rooms and Conference Rooms